 - The adaptation from stage to screen is done by the playwright Tracy Letts.

-- The characters a managed well.
+- The characters are managed well.
 The story devotes enough time for viewers to get to know each of them, without neglecting anyone.
 This is important because in ensembles some characters are often underused.

 - All the cast members give a solid performance, especially Meryl Streep and Julia Roberts, who both succeeded in making me forget they are in fact Meryl Streep and Julia Roberts.